-So, let’s take a look at a handful of the intriguing women whose lives and life’s work has helped shape culture and the modern world — from Mae Jemison, the first black woman to go to space to Hedy Lamarr, the Hollywood actress who helped create what we know to be WiFi to Shirley Chisholm, the first black woman to run a presidential campaign.
+So, let’s take a look at a handful of the intriguing women whose lives and work have helped shape our culture and the modern world — from Mae Jemison, the first black woman to go to space, to Hedy Lamarr, the Hollywood actress who helped create what we know to be WiFi.
+All month long, we’ll be celebrating these incredible women who took on new adventures and broke new ground — and whose stories have since fallen through the cracks.

 A version of this article was originally published in March 2017.